QAM/Pyxeled/README.md

 Pixelation and palette abstraction based on the paper “Pixelated Image Abstraction” (Gerstner et al.).

 This repo contains:
-- A Rust core (`rust_pyxeled`) with a CLI
+- A Rust core (`pixel_convert`) with a CLI
-- A Python package (PyO3 bindings) exposing the algorithm as `rust_pyxeled.transform`
+- A Python package (PyO3 bindings) exposing the algorithm as `pixel_convert.transform`
 - A small Python utility (`combine_image.py`) to stitch step images into a single “progression” image

-If you want a deeper dive into the algorithm and examples, see the Rust docs in `rust_pyxeled/algorithm_description.md`.
+If you want a deeper dive into the algorithm and examples, see the algorithm description in the Rust crate (algorithm_description.md).

 ## Requirements
 - Python 3.12+